-All student media that are supported financially by the school or by use of school facilities, or are produced in conjunction with a class shall be considered school-sponsored media.
-School-sponsored media does not provide a forum for public expression.
-Student media, as well as the content of student expression in school-sponsored activities, shall be subject to the editorial review of the District's administration, whose actions shall be reasonably related to legitimate pedagogical concerns and adhere to the following limitation:
+While the District recognizes a student's right of expression under the First Amendment of the Constitution of the United States, school-sponsored media does not provide an open public forum for public expression.
+Student media, as well as the content of student expression in school-sponsored activities, shall be subject to the editorial review of the District's administration, whose actions shall be reasonably related to legitimate pedagogical concerns and adhere to the following limitations:

 - 1. Advertising may be accepted for media that does not condone or promote products that are inappropriate for the age and maturity of the audience or that endorses such things as tobacco, alcohol, or drugs. - 2.
 Media may be regulated to prohibit communications determined by the appropriate teacher, student media advisor, and/or administrator, to be ungrammatical; poorly written; inadequately researched; biased or prejudiced; vulgar or profane; or unsuitable for immature audiences. - 3.
 Media may be regulated to prohibit the dissemination of material that may reasonably be perceived to advocate drug or alcohol use; irresponsible sex; conduct that is otherwise inconsistent with the shared values of a civilized social order; or to associate the school with any position other than neutrality on matters of political controversy. - 4.
-Prohibited media includes those that: - a.
+Prohibited media includes those that:

+- a.
 Are obscene as to minors; - b.
 Are libelous or slanderous, including material containing defamatory falsehoods about public figures or governmental officials and made with knowledge of their falsity or a reckless disregard of the truth; - c.
 Constitute an unwarranted invasion of privacy as defined by state law; - d.
 Suggest or urge the commission of unlawful acts on the school premises; - e.
 Suggest or urge the violation of lawful school regulations; - f.
 Attacks ethnic, religious, or racial groups; or - g.
 Harass, threaten, or intimidate a student.